A Toast to the Sniveling Rats Jumping Off Trump's Sinking Ship

 Never mind the nearly six years of bullshit that the Trump campaign and administration has created and that these people have carried out and been complicit in.
 Just off the top of my head, there's, IDK, every possible thinkable assault on immigrants, and transgender people, and Black people and people of color.
 Charlottesville wasn't enough—nope, the bar was so high that it took a second right-wing, white supremacist rally to convince these people that their reputations might not survive the Trump administration.

 Alas, those who have yet to denounce Wednesday's Capitol takeover by announcing the end of their friendship with the president who fueled it need not fear for their political futures.
 According to Bloomberg, Trump is preparing a list of people he'd like to pardon.
 Among them are celebrities like Lil Wayne and Kodak Black, but far more alarming on this list is Stephen fucking Miller.

 Of course, this was always going to shake out this way.
 It has long been clear that anyone who worked for Trump would be able to move into their next consultant or government role with little trouble regardless of the harm they caused, and that those in Trump's good graces would be completely insulated from the backlash that any other everyday person would receive for just doing a fraction of what a Trump associate did.

-I wrote the above blog back in November, right after the election, but christ, I wasn’t prepared for just how brutally, jarringly true this could be.
+I wrote this blog back in November, right after the election, but christ, I wasn't prepared for just how brutally, jarringly true this could be.
 For any of these people to be able to live their lives in relative peace after a mob of white supremacists rushed Congress.
-But it’s looking to be exactly what will happen in the end.
-Some of these people are now worried they’ve become “unemployable” as a result, which I genuinely wish I could believe was the case, but I’ll believe it when I see it.
+But it's looking to be exactly what will happen in the end.
+Some of these people are now worried they've become "unemployable" as a result, which I genuinely wish I could believe was the case, but I'll believe it when I see it.